-Our mission to rescue abandoned and sick Thai dogs began in Hua Hin 16 years ago under the name of Hua Hin Dog Rescue.
-After 6 years of being moved from one location to another we finally relocated to Bang Saphan 200ks further south and our name was changed to Headrock Dogs Rescue.
+Our mission to rescue abandoned and sick Thai dogs began in Hua Hin in 2003 under the name of Hua Hin Dog Rescue.
+After 6 years of being moved from one location to another, we finally relocated to Bang Saphan 200ks further south and our name was changed to Headrock Dogs Rescue.

 In 2009 husband and wife team Verity and Thep took over.
 Since then we've been working tirelessly to raise the standard of animal welfare in Bang Saphan and beyond.
 Rescue, sterilisation, treatment and adoption of sick and injured dogs and puppies, together with feeding programs at local temples, are all vital components of our mission.

 We cover a huge area, almost 900kms between Bang Saphan and the Myanmar border, with an estimated 100,000 stray animals throughout the region.
 Animal welfare is scant and little government support is provided for neutering and vaccinations.
 This makes our work critical.

 We initially built our healing centre with no funds using left over material from Hua Hin Dog Rescue to build the dogs’ shelters.
 30 dogs arrived from Hua Hin of which 15 were successfully adopted in the first year.
 However Bang Saphan locals favoured our front gate as their puppy dumping ground abandoning some 30 puppies in just a few months.

 During the next four years we built a number of A frame houses and erected two puppy pens with donations from several supporters.

 A group of Australian ladies who formed K9Aid raised funds enabling us to concrete a large area which was constantly flooded.
 We then appealed to our supporters to help pay for much needed shelters to keep the dogs dry and shaded from the sun.